StatisticsNZ/R/README.md

 # Welcome to Statistics New Zealand's R Repository

+A collection of R packages produced by Statistics New Zealand made available for general use.

 ## dembase

 General-purpose tools for demographic analysis, broadly defined.
 Includes facilities for data manipulation, multistate models, projections, and plotting.
 Uses S4 classes and methods.